 Role of Australian Government agencies

-The government is determined to address the wrongs of the past and take meaningful action to ensure children in institutional care are safe.
+The Australian Government is determined to address the wrongs of the past and take meaningful action to ensure children are safe in all aspects of their life – physically, mentally and online.

 Improving national leadership and coordination

-On 15 December 2017, the Australian Government announced that a Child Abuse Royal Commission Implementation Taskforce would be established in the Attorney-General's Department.
+On 15 December 2017, the Australian Government announced that a Child Abuse Royal Commission Implementation Taskforce (Taskforce) would be established in the Attorney-General's Department to carefully consider the Royal Commission into Institutional Responses to Child Sexual Abuse's Final Report and coordinate and deliver the Australian Government Response.

 National Office for Child Safety